VirtusLab/scala-cli/website/docs/input.md

 ## Directories

-`scala` accepts whole directories as input.
+`scala-cli` accepts whole directories as input.
 This is convenient when you have many `.scala` files, and passing them all one-by-one on the command line isn't practical:

 - `my-app/Messages.scala`